chrisdavies/rlite/README.md

 The first argument is `params`.
 It is an object representing the route parameters.
 So, if you were to run `route('users/33')`, params would be `{id: '33'}`.

+The second argument is `query`.
+It is an object representing the query parameters.
+So, if you were to run `route('users/33?lang=en')`, query would be `{lang: 'en'}`.

-The second argument is `state`.
+The third argument is `state`.
 It is an optional value that was passed into the route function.
 So, if you were to run `route('users/22', 'Hello')`, params would be `{id: '22'}` and state would be `'Hello'`.

-The third argument is `url`.
+The fourth argument is `url`.
 It is the URL which was matched to the route.
 So, if you were to run `route('users/25')`, params would be `{id: '25'}`, state would be `undefined` and url would be `'users/25'`.